aajtodd/smithy/rust/docs/planning/detailed-design.md

 - How should we store metadata about the model (version, source files, etc.)?
 - Should metadata be part of the model or separate?

+### TODO: Errors

+- How should errors be represented?

 ### TODO: Validation